veliovgroup/instagram-node/README.md

 ==
 `instagram-node` npm package in latest version.

-This package simply exports th `instagramNode` variable to Meteor's server scope.
+This package simply exports the `instagramNode` variable to Meteor's server scope.

 For more info please see original [instagram-node](https://github.com/totemstech/instagram-node) npm package